Macintosh II: Expansion

 Six NuBus slots were available for expansion (at least one of which had to be used for a graphics card, as the Mac II had no onboard graphics chipset and the OS didn't support headless booting).
 It is possible to connect as many as six displays to a Macintosh II by filling all of the NuBus slots with graphics cards.
 Another option for expansion included the Mac286, which included an Intel 80286 chip and could be used for MS-DOS compatibility.

 The original ROMs in the Macintosh II contained a bug that prevented the system from recognizing more than one megabyte of memory address space on a Nubus card.
 Every Macintosh II manufactured until approximately November 1987 had this defect.
 This happened because Slot Manager was not 32-bit clean.
 Apple offered a well-publicized recall of the faulty ROMs and released a program to test whether a particular Macintosh II had the defect.

+Integrated Device Technology utilised the NuBus expansion slot in the Macintosh II with its MacStation development board for the MIPS R3000, providing the RISC processor on the board and supplying a port of Unix to run on it, requiring a Macintosh II with at least 8 MB of RAM and various other storage requirements.
+IDT sold MacStation products as complete systems based on the Macintosh II, following up with the MacStation 2 employing the 16 MHz R3000 on its RISC CPU board, with 8 MB of RAM supplied on another NuBus card, upgradable to 16 MB, and supplied with a 160 MB hard drive if desired.

+The MacStation 3 upgraded the CPU to either a 20 MHz R3000 coupled with 8 MB of RAM or a 25 MHz R3000 with 16 MB of RAM, with the RAM being located on the CPU board itself, and the board gaining dedicated SCSI and serial input/output ports.
+The Unix filesystems accessed by the R3000 were encapsulated in Macintosh files if the host machine's storage were to be used.
+Otherwise, storage attached to the dedicated SCSI port could host the Unix filesystem with higher performance.
+With Apple's MacX software running on the host, Unix software utilising the X Window System and the Motif graphical toolkit could be used.
+IDT was an "authorized Apple VAR" in offering the MacStation systems.